lcgasque/ASSURE-REU/README.md

 ## Contributors

-A. R. Azari, T. Mercer, and the SSL REU Teaching Team. <!-- include whole team? -->
+A. R. Azari, T. Mercer and the REU Team including: M. Fillingim, T. Bowen, S. Badman, and C. Gasque.